-For some managers and leaders, it can be a challenge to keep a team engaged and focused.
-And in a crisis environment, it can be even more difficult to keep employees on task while also meeting them with care.
+For some managers and leaders, keeping a team engaged and focused can be a challenge.
+In a crisis environment, it becomes all the more difficult to keep employees on task – while also treating them with care.

-However, there are skills that can be developed to help employees navigate challenges in a way that is sustainable, effective, and resilient.
+However, there are skills you can develop that will enable you to support your employees in a way that is sustainable, effective, and resilient.

 Emotional intelligence – the ability to deal productively with our own and others’ emotions – has always been an important skill, especially for managers and leaders.
-However, in this time of heightened emotions, with unprecedented stress, distraction, and disconnection, the need for emotional intelligence is all the more acute.
+However, in this time of heightened emotions and unprecedented stress, distraction, and disconnection, the need for emotional intelligence is all the more acute.

-We want to share a few emotionally-intelligent strategies for managers, leaders, and even supportive colleagues to keep a team engaged during challenging times.
+We want to share a few emotionally intelligent strategies that managers, leaders, and even supportive colleagues can use to keep a team engaged during challenging times.

 1. Model self-care

 Anyone who's flown has heard the phrase: “In the event of a sudden drop in pressure, an oxygen mask will fall from above.
 Secure your own mask first before assisting others."
 As a leader, you need to make sure you can care for yourself while also tending to your colleagues.
-This allows us to be at our best and to role model the practice of balancing work and our own wellbeing.
+This allows us to be at our best and be role models in balancing work and our wellbeing.

 Taking a quick pause to tend to yourself during the day can be powerful.
 As you pause, see if you can meet yourself with compassion.
 You might remember that this is uncharted territory that we’re all in, that it’s ok if it feels hard, and that you won’t get everything exactly right.

 Tip: Take a quick self-compassion break between meetings or emails as a reset, and use that time to give yourself grace and compassion.

 2. Expect distraction and pause for empathy